50 Things To Do In Berlin

 7. Walking down Under den Linden, Neue Wache, will appear.
 It’s a sculpture of a mother holding his dead son (this sculpture is also known as La Pietà Kollwitz).
 There’s a hole in the ceiling so the artwork is exposed to weather elements as a way to symbolize the suffering and helplessness of the berliners during the Second World War.

-8. If you’re into museums, you need to spend one whole day in the Museums island: Altes Museum, Neue Museum, Pergamonmuseum, Bodemuseum y al Nationalgalerie.
-There they have Nefertiti’s bust and Pergamos altar.
+8. If you’re into museums, you need to spend one whole day in the Museums island: Altes Museum, Neue Museum, Pergamonmuseum, Bodemuseum and Nationalgalerie.
+There you’ll find Nefertiti’s bust and Pergamos altar.

 9. Another visited museum is Jüdisches Museum Berlin, one of the biggest museums in Europe.
 The architecture is impressive and it explains different parts of the Jewish history in different rooms.